xogeny/soupnazi/README.md

 # No Soup for You!

+**Note: This is not production ready.
+I'm putting it up here mainly to allow others to review the approach.**

 ## License Management with JWTs?

 I had some code I wanted to be able to license so I looked around for